nf-core/pairgenomealign/README.md

   mismap probability > 10<sup>−5</sup>, but this can be overriden with the `--last_split_mismap` option.

-- `--last_split_args` defaults to empty value and is not very useful at the moment, but is kept for backwards compatibility.
-It can be used to pass options to `last-split`.
-Note that if you used `--m2m false` (which is the default), the split parameters have to be passed in `--lastal_extra_args` and have different names (see _split options_ in the [lastal documentation][]).

 - The dotplots can be modified by overriding defaults and passing new arguments via the `--dotplot_options` argument.
 Defaults and available options can be seen on the manual page of the [`last-dotplot`][] program.